-Ulcca has consulted with numerous organizations including the US Department of Education, the American Institute for Research Great Teachers and Leaders Program; Stand for Children; the National Center for Assessment; Massachusetts, Georgia and New Jersey Departments of Education; Oxford University and the British government.
-She is currently a Lecturer at the University of Colorado where she teaches a course on Education Policy.
-Ulcca has been recognized repeatedly for her commitment to public service and the field of education as a Harry S. Truman Scholar, a British Marshall Scholar, and a Paul and Daisy Soros Fellow.
+I have consulted with numerous organizations including the US Department of Education; the American Institute for Research Great Teachers and Leaders Program; Stand for Children; the National Center for Assessment; Massachusetts, Georgia and New Jersey Departments of Education; Oxford University and the British government.
+I have also been a Lecturer at the University of Colorado where I taught Education Policy.
+I am proud to have been recognized repeatedly for my commitment to public service and the field of education as a Harry S. Truman Scholar, a British Marshall Scholar, and a Paul and Daisy Soros Fellow.
 Check out my two TEDx talks: The Future of Smart and Re-thinking the 3Rs.

-Ulcca holds a B.A. in philosophy and German, and a certification in early childhood and elementary education from Drew University.
-She served as a Founding Board Member of Rocky Mountain Prep, a Pre-K – 6 charter school; and as Board Chair of the Rocky Mountain School of Expeditionary Learning, both public schools located in Denver, CO.
-She was part of the Denver Metro Chamber Leadership Foundation’s 2013 Leadership Denver class, and currently serves on the Board of the Colorado chapter of the American Constitution Society.
-She is currently working on a book about education reform in the US, exploring cross-disciplinary research that should be informing conversations about how schools can best support students in their academic and personal growth.
+I served as a Founding Board Member of Rocky Mountain Prep, a Pre-K – 6 charter school; and as Board Chair of the Rocky Mountain School of Expeditionary Learning, both public schools located in Denver, CO.
+I was part of the Denver Metro Chamber Leadership Foundation’s 2013 Leadership Denver class.
+I am currently working on a book about the transformation of education in America and globally, The Future of Smart, which will be available in December 2020.